CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 The help banners of the command line have been tuned:

-- Each element now is consistently identified by a single color.
+- Each element now is consistently identified by a single colour.
 The highlighting is also performed in the descriptions of the commands to make them more readable.
 - The alignment of the various elements and of their description has been